-In this video, we’ll walk through 3 examples of metrics to ditch, and we’ll cover which KPIs to use instead.
+In this video, we’ll walk through 3 examples of KPI vanity metrics to ditch, and we’ll cover which KPIs to use instead.

 Hi SaaS marketers!
 Emily Amos here from Uplift Content.

 It’s no secret that brands face stiff competition nowadays, and it may be tempting to tout how many followers your company has on social media—but that doesn’t necessarily help your business.
 In this video, we’ll talk about which KPI is most likely to be a vanity metric, and which KPIs you should be measuring instead.

 What is a KPI, anyway?